marksmccann/froyo/docs/fundamentals/html-only-usage.md

 The initializer uses the `data-initialize` attribute to identify which elements to initialize.
 Apply this attribute to the desired root element with the name of the desired component as its value.

 When the initializer is called, it searches the DOM for every element that has this attribute and pairs its value with the list of components it was given.
-It then uses that element and the specified component constructor to initialize the component.
+It then uses that element and the specified component constructor to initialize it.

 ```html
 <div data-initialize="FrozenYogurt"></div>